10 Non-Touristy Things To Do in NYC - August 2026

 2. Museum of The Moving Image

-The Museum of Moving Image in Queen’s is perfect if you love film and television.
-This hidden gem delves into the art, history, and technology behind the moving image.
+The Museum of Moving Image in Queens is perfect if you love film and television.
+This hidden gem looks into the art, history, and technology behind the moving image.
 Experience everything from timeless classics to cutting-edge virtual reality in this unique cultural experience.
-Engage with interactive exhibits, view rare footage, and even embark on creating a stop-motion animation of your own.
+Engage with interactive exhibits, view rare footage, and even try creating a stop-motion animation of your own.

 Location: 36-01 35th Ave, Queens, NY 11106, United States